 Alternative Therapies

-Complementary treatments are also an option.
-Consider if one of the following choices is a good fit for you:
+Alternative treatments are also an option in treatment.
+Weigh whether one of the following options is right for you:

 Yoga